 Take to the skies!
 Thrill seekers will love zooming through the air on a zipline.
 Park City offers this fun family après-ski activity for riders 42 inches and up.
 Two guests can soar like an eagle together.

 Kids have way more energy and power in their legs than adults do, which is why trampoline bungee jumping is a great après-ski activity for little ones with boundless energy.
-You can find this fun après-ski activity at some ski resort villages such as North Tahoe ski resorts Northstar and Squaw Valley.
+You can find this fun après-ski activity at some ski resort villages such as North Tahoe ski resorts Northstar and Palisades Tahoe.
 You can keep your feet on the ground and take photos while they jump away.

 And if you thought coasters were just for theme parks, think again.
 Ride an exciting alpine coaster at such resorts as Breckenridge, Vail or Park City.
 Be sure to check the hours in advance because they can be subject to early closures and inclement weather.